WELCOME TO THE VTC

 Frequently Asked Questions

-You must have an attorney to participate in VTI.
+You must have an attorney to participate in VTC.

-When available, VTI may provide bus tickets for transportation.
+When available, VTC may provide bus tickets for transportation.

-You may still participate in VTI, however, it is up to you to make sure you are present for all treatment appointments and court appearances.
+You may still participate in VTC, however, it is up to you to make sure you are present for all treatment appointments and court appearances.

 It will depend on how well you are doing in the program, but no more than once per week.
 Unless you are told your appearance is waived you must be present at all court appearances.